-Zero Carb is a diet that doesn’t include any carbohydrates.
+Zero Carb, also known as no carb is a diet that doesn’t include any carbohydrates.
 This diet promotes fat as the main source of energy for the body along with protein.
 The Zero Carb diet is a ketogenic diet, as it leads the body to a state of nutritional ketosis.
 In this state, the dietary and body fat is converted into ketone bodies.
 These are then used to fuel different parts of your body that can’t oxidize fat for energy.

 However, some body parts still need glucose, which is regulated by the liver and supplied by a metabolic process called gluconeogenesis.

 In simple words, a Zero Carb Diet can be made up of animal sourced fatty foods, and it may contain a moderate to high intake of fat and proteins.
 Even though it’s not prescriptive, it only limits the carbohydrates.

 How it Works?

 When digested, all carbohydrates, except resistant starch and fibers, turn to glucose by the liver, whether you eat fruits, legumes, grains or starch.
 Since the glucose from carbohydrate is no longer available, the body starts to burn fat, and depending on how much dietary fat you eat, this will boost weight loss.